msan222/approach_geek_app/README.md

 ```
 $ flutter run -d chrome --web-renderer html
 ```
-5. To quit out of the project fully use ctrl+c
+5. To quit out of the project fully: Use ctrl+c